-The necessary time periods to implement changes for approved MOC's vary depending on the complexity of the MOC.
-The SEMPCheck program has a Checklist Tab where tasks are assigned to responsible parties.
+The necessary time periods to implement changes for approved MoC's vary depending on the complexity of the MoC.
+The MoC process incorporates a Checklist where tasks are assigned to responsible parties.
 The assigned date and name of the responsible party is entered for each task, as tasks are completed the completion date for that task is entered.
 Once all tasks are completed the MOC is closed by the MOC coordinator and the closing date is entered on the information page of the MOC.

-The following is a list of Regulatory and Safety Items on the SEMPCheck Checklist tab:
+The following is a list of potential Regulatory and Safety Items on the Checklist: